Measuring the influence of beliefs in belief networks: Introduction

 Similarly, we aim to prove the external validity of influence measurement by comparing the influence of a specific belief in a belief network with an external measurement of a social issue related to that belief.
 For example, we will estimate belief networks on subsamples of respondents from different countries, measure the influence of belief related to the satisfaction with democracy in each country and compare these measures with external measures of quality of democracy.
 We expect a significant correlation between these measures, which would show that belief influence is not a result of some arbitrary network centrality measurement process.

 To summarize, our main aim is to develop an approach of measuring the influence of beliefs in belief networks which enables us to associate the influence of a belief with both formal attributes of belief networks and external measurements related to the social issues belonging to the same domain as beliefs whose influence was measured.
 We will present this approach using an example based on recent European Social Survey data concerning the support of European citizens for regimes in their countries.
-After we present the motivating example in the next section, we will describe the general analytical strategy for measuring node influence, give a formal description of the methods and show the results obtained by applying our approach to the aforementioned example.